I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Ludwigia repens requires moderate to high light.

-You should provide it at least 2 watts per gallon light.
+You should provide it with at least 2 watts per gallon of your aquarium.

-For faster growth and red coloration, you should provide it 4 watts per gallon light.
+For faster growth and red coloration, you should provide it with 4 watts per gallon of your aquarium.

 You can use any fluorescent or LED light for this plant.